 - The Iranian government imposed an internet blackout and cracked down with brutal force, arbitrarily detaining thousands of protesters and killing more than 300, according to Amnesty International.

 - Iranian officials told Reuters at the time that the death toll may have been as high as 1,500, after Supreme Leader Ayatollah Ali Khamenei ordered his top security officials to "do whatever it takes" to quell the unrest.

 The big picture: The Iran sanctions, which also target three prisons where detainees have reportedly endured torture and inhumane conditions, are part of a newly enacted EU framework that imposes travel bans and asset freezes on human rights violators.

-- So far this year, the EU has also rolled out sanctions targeting human rights violations in Xinjiang, North Korea, Libya, Russia, South Sudan and Eritrea.
+- So far this year, the EU has also rolled out sanctions targeting human rights violations in Xinjiang, China; North Korea; Libya; Russia; South Sudan; and Eritrea.